tkrop/go-config/README.md

 ```

 As usual in [Viper][viper], you can now create your config using the reader
-that allows to create multiple configuration while applying the default setup
+that allows creating multiple configuration while applying the default setup
 mechanisms using the following convenience functions:

 ```go